 Your practitioner will be wearing appropriate PPE for your appointment to help keep you and them safe.
-What they wear depends on the nature of their work, their level of vulnerability and yours.
-It will include a face mask and perhaps also gloves, an apron, a gown or eye protection.
 Please bring an appropriate mask or face covering to wear during your treatment.
-We can supply masks to patients -disposable masks (£1), fabric washable masks (£5) – all money goes to The UK Sepsis Trust.
+We can supply – disposable masks (£1), fabric washable masks (£5) – all money goes to The UK Sepsis Trust.

-Please allow your practitioner to open and close the clinic doors for you and avoid, as far as possible, touching anything in the treatment room.
+Please allow your practitioner to open and close doors for you and avoid, as far as possible, touching surfaces in the treatment room.
 Please keep to a minimum the personal effects you bring with you (bags, coats etc).
 A tray will be provided, onto which you can place your keys, phone, jewellery etc during the session.
 This will be cleaned between appointments.